-Proposal Manager Organises Stage 2 establishment meeting.Forms part of the Evaluation Panel Evaluation Panel / Proponent Attends Stage 2 establishment meeting.
-The Lead Agency, in negotiation with the proponent, may enter a Stage 2 Agreement, or will ensure the terms and conditions applicable to the MLP Process (whether the MLP Terms and Conditions agreed upon proposal submission; or terms and conditions agreed upon submission in response to a EOI in Stage 2), appropriately address the: roles, resourcing, financial contributions, governance structure and other requirements of all parties, including third parties, such as technical experts; Stage 2 Deliverables and delivery date.
-Stage 2 Deliverables will include, as a minimum: a business case; and an offer capable of acceptance; or detailed terms for negotiation; plus other relevant matters.

-NOTE: For infrastructure related proposals seeking government funding, a Project Definition Plan (PDP) may be required to be prepared by the proponent in accordance with the WA Government Strategic Asset Management Framework and the requirements of Infrastructure WA (where relevant).
-The PDP will refine and confirm the costs, schedule and risk mitigation strategy for the project as well as the procurement and financing arrangements.
+T Proposal Organises Stage 2 establishment meeting.
+Manager Forms part of the Evaluation Panel.
+Attends Stage 2 establishment meeting.
+Evaluation Panel / The Lead Agency, in negotiation with the proponent/s, may enter a Stage 2 Agreement/s, or will ensure the terms and conditions applicable to the POS process appropriately address the: roles, resourcing, financial contributions, governance structure and other requirements of all parties, including third parties, such as technical experts.
+Stage 2 Deliverables and delivery date.
+Stage 2 Deliverables will include, as a minimum: a business case; and Proponent/s an offer capable of acceptance; or final offer for negotiation; plus other relevant evaluation details.
+NOTE: For infrastructure related proposals seeking government funding, a Project Definition Plan (PDP) may be required to be prepared by the proponent/s in accordance with the WA Government Strategic Asset Management Framework and the requirements of Infrastructure WA (where relevant).
+The PDP will refine and confirm the costs, schedule, and risk mitigation strategy for the project as well as the procurement and financing arrangements.
 Forms a non-voting role on the evaluation panel.
 MLP Secretariat Manages the proposal to ensure probity principles are maintained.
 Reports on progress to MLP Steering Committee.
-MLP Steering Committee Reviews and approves the draft Stage 2 Agreement, or any proposed variations to the terms and conditions applicable to the MLP process and Stage 2 Deliverables and directs the evaluation panel, as required.
+MLP Steering Committee • Reviews and approves the draft Stage 2 Agreement/s, or any proposed variations to the terms and conditions applicable to the POS process and Stage 2 Deliverables and directs the evaluation panel, as required.